GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-2/jonah-2.englishNatural.md

-And Dove (Jonah) prayed to He-Who-Is his God from the bowels of the fish;
+And Dove (Jonah) prayed to He-Who-Is (YHWH) his God from the bowels of the fish;

 And he said,
-"I called-out from distress to me to He-Who-Is, and he answered me; from the belly of Hades I cried-out, you heard my voice.
+"I called-out from distress to me to He-Who-Is (YHWH), and he answered me; from the belly of Hades I cried-out, you heard my voice.